Delivery Plan 2024/2025

 Economy & Skills Delivery Plan

-• Deliver the business case for the Springboard Business Innovation Centre to become a hub in a network of innovation spaces for new and emerging businesses.
+• Deliver the business case for the Springboard Business Innovation Centre to become a hub in a network of innovation spaces for new and emerging businesses - ON TARGET

 Economy & Skills Delivery Plan